svn2github/wordpress-vip-plugins/release-candidates/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.3 =
+* sync with WordPress VIP Version
+* code tidy and various undefined vars props: Paul Schreiber from FiveThirtyEight.com
+* fix to handle '%' in titles and message body
+* fix to handle sounds URL on WordPress VIP
+* fix to handle popup blocking for Twitter share links
+* fix to share links on pinned post
+* optimized all images
+* added language support for select2
+* fix to stop getting undefined authors when editing an update
+* fix to ensure that editing an update does not update its timestamp
+* fix to ensure an update edited in the plain text editor saves correctly
+* fix to ensure that all of the paragraphs of a multi-paragraph update are shown in the editor

 = 1.2.4 =
 * Added the ability to have drafts for updates